-- II.
-Meticulous use of microcredit for the income generating activities and production based activities rather than for consumption so that the economic conditions of families are enhanced.
-It is evident that if any project is meticulously planned and nurtured with pumping of microcredit then livelihood issues of households can be addressed to a great extent.
-Thus, focus should be laid on productive employment generation; MFIs should encourage and monitor the progress constantly. - III.
-Most of the projects and businesses look only on financial return aspect.
+and production based activities rather than for consumption so that the economic conditions of are enhanced.
+It families evident that if any project is planned meticulously and nurtured with pumping of microcredit then livelihood issues of households can be addressed to great extent.
+Thus, focus should be laid on productive employment generation; should encourage and monitor the progress constantly.